exorad/exorad-wiki/doc/source/Configuration.rst

 Configuration
 -------------

-There are three main files
+There are a few files which need to be changed depending on the planet that is to be modelled.

 .. toctree::
    :maxdepth: 0
    :caption: Configuration

+   configfile/opac
+   configfile/exo
+   configfile/exoprt
    configfile/data
-   configfile/exo
-   configfile/opac